gwyuan/tensorflow/image_recognition/CNN.md

 From Alex et al

 ### Backpropagation
 To update the weights and bias during the training.
-This is important in the unsupervised training procedure.

 ![](figures/backprop1.png)
 ![](figures/backprop2.png)